LIVENlab/enbios/README.md

 ### Features

 - Integration of LCA and MuSIASEM evaluation methods
-- Library of impact assessment methods based on LCIA
+- Library of impact assessment methods based on LCIA (with brightway)
-- New impact assessment methods developed for raw materials and circularity
-- Consideration of externalized environmental impacts
-- Takes data from the friendly-data package (other formats under development)
-- High level methods to quickly obtain/refresh analyses

 ## Demos